L0oter1/cse15l-lab-reports/Lab Report 1.md

+# Lab Report 1 for CSE 15L

-This writeup covers the 3 command line prompts I've learned for the first week fo CSE 15L
+This writeup covers the 3 command line prompts I've learned for the first week for CSE 15L and the 3 different types of arguments you can put in and their possibly unique outputs in the command line.

 # `cd`